noefp/easy_gdb/README.md

 #### BLAST

 In the web browser, follow the link to `BLAST` in the tools toolbar menu.
-There you will see the BLAST input page.
+There you will see the BLAST input page (http://localhost:8000/easy_gdb/tools/blast/blast_input.php).
 In `egdb_files/egdb_conf/easyGDB_conf.php`, you can change the input example sequence changing the variable `$blast_example`.

 To add BLAST datasets we need to copy the blast databases in the `blast_dbs` folder (path can be changed in `easyGDB_conf.php`).
-The BLAST databases should copied inside a category folder, such as `category_1` and `category_2` in the example template.
+The BLAST databases should be copied inside a category folder, such as `category_1` and `category_2` in the example template.
 If all the BLAST databases are included in a single category folder, there will be only a dropdown menu to select the BLAST database in the select Dataset section in the BLAST input page.
 If the BLAST databases are organized in two or more category folders, there will be an extra dropdown menu to select the category and then it will be posible to select the databases within the category.

+    blast_dbs/
+    |---- species_1/
+          |---- proteins.fasta.psq
+          |---- proteins.fasta.psi
+          |---- proteins.fasta.psd
+          |---- proteins.fasta.pog
+          |---- proteins.fasta.pin
+          |---- proteins.fasta.phr
+          |---- nucleotides.fasta.nsq
+          |---- nucleotides.fasta.nsi
+          |---- nucleotides.fasta.nsd
+          |---- nucleotides.fasta.nog
+          |---- nucleotides.fasta.nin
+          |---- nucleotides.fasta.nhr
+    |---- species_2/
+          |---- proteins.fasta.psq
+          |---- proteins.fasta.psi
+          |---- proteins.fasta.psd
+          |---- proteins.fasta.pog
+          |---- proteins.fasta.pin
+          |---- proteins.fasta.phr

 BLAST database files and category folders MUST NOT include spaces in their names.
 Underscores can be used in the file and folder names and they will be displayed as spaces in the web.